What Is Distributed Pipelining?

 Right-click the Subsystem and select HDL Code > HDL Block Properties.
 Set DistributedPipelining to on and click OK.

-To enable distributed pipelining, on the command line, enter:
+To enable distributed pipelining for a subsystem, on the command line, enter:

-Output data could be in an invalid state initially if you insert pipeline registers.
+If you insert pipeline registers, output data can be in an invalid state initially.
 To avoid test bench errors resulting from initial invalid samples, disable output checking for those samples.
 For more information, see Ignore output data checking (number of samples).

-Your pipelining results might not be optimal in hardware because the operator latencies in your target hardware may differ from the estimated operator latencies used by the distributed pipelining algorithm.
+Your pipelining results might not be optimal in hardware because the operator latencies in your target hardware might differ from the estimated operator latencies used by the distributed pipelining algorithm.

-The HDL Coder software generates pipeline registers at the outputs in the following situations instead of distributing the registers to reduce critical path:
+HDL Coder generates pipeline registers at the outputs instead of distributing the registers to reduce critical path in these situations:

 Stateflow chart containing a state, local variable, or a matrix with statically unresolvable index.

-HDL Coder distributes pipeline registers around the following blocks instead of within them:
+HDL Coder distributes pipeline registers around these blocks instead of within them: